 American River College, Business Administration

-Adam is a seasoned electric vehicle sales specialist, having spent three years in Tesla’s sales department before joining the e-Mission Control team in August 2020.
-In his role as an Enrollment Specialist on the e-Mission Control team, Adam is responsible for helping clients enroll in the California Air Resources Board's Low Carbon Fuel Standard Program.
+Adam is a seasoned electric vehicle advisor, having spent two years at Tesla in multiple roles before joining the e-Mission Control team.
+In his role as a ZE Program Manager on the e-Mission Control team, Adam is responsible for helping clients enroll Zero Emission equipment in the California Air Resources Board’s Low Carbon Fuel Standard Program.

-In his role at Tesla, Adam educated customers on the benefits of electric vehicles and facilitated the installation of solar + storage solutions.
-Adam earned distinction for his work ethic with a Tesla Top Sales Associate award.
+In his role at Tesla, Adam worked with customers to understand the benefits of electric vehicles and facilitated the installation of solar + storage solutions.
+Adam is passionate about accelerating the world's transition to sustainable energy & earned distinction for his work ethic with a Tesla Top Advisor award.

 Grand Canyon University, B.S., Entrepreneurial Studies, Minor, Physics, 2017